 In addition, in January 2021, the Company's board of directors and stockholders adopted the 2021 Employee Stock Purchase Plan (the "ESPP").
 The ESPP authorized issuance of up to 840,000 shares of common stock and it became effective upon the execution of the underwriting agreement for the Company's IPO.
 The 2021 ESPP permits participants to purchase common stock through payroll deductions of up to 15% of their eligible compensation.
 Employees purchase shares of common stock at a price per share equal to 85% of the lower of the fair market value at the start or end of the six-month purchase periods within the two-year offering period.
-As of March 31, 2021, no shares had been issued under the 2021 ESPP.
+During the three and six months ended June 30, 2021, 29,685 shares had been issued under the 2021 ESPP.